 By Sharon Birlson Kirkham

-SHARON KIRKHAM travels and writes.
+SHARON BIRLSON KIRKHAM travels and writes.
 A retired flight attendant, she and her husband Cary were awarded travel privileges for life when she left her job in 2008.
 They say their intention is to burn it up, and so far they’ve lived up to their promise.
-Sharon has written and self-published three books.
-Born, raised and graduated from high school in LaPorte, she and her husband of 34 years are community activists.
+Sharon has written and self-published four books, the most recent an e-book, “Skygirl on Cloud 9.”
+Born, raised and graduated from high school in LaPorte, she and her husband of 36 years are community activists.
 They love to travel, but always look forward to returning home to their beloved LaPorte.